My favourite villages and small towns in France

 Aveyron

-Aveyron ties with Yonne as the 16th and 17th cheapest departments in France at €1240 per m2.
-There are 285 communes in Aveyron.
+Aveyron ties with Yonne as the 16th and 17th cheapest departments in France at €1240 per m2, probably because much of it is quite remote.
+There are 285 communes in Aveyron and I have completed my research here.
+There were some close calls here but I have saved only the best.

-- Sauveterre-de-Rouergue - 713 - this village has a colonaded medieval centre.
+• Sauveterre-de-Rouergue - 713 - this lovely village has half-timbered and stone buildings, cobbled pavements, and a colonnaded central square.

 Click here to see all properties in these locations on SeLoger.